Lantern (software): History

 In early versions, Lantern's framework required the use of Google Talk for users to invite other trusted users from their Google Talk contacts.
 Lantern has won awards from the US Department of State to support internet freedom.
 This has raised some concerns about the privacy of users, though Fisk has said the State Department is "incredibly hands off" and never dictates how they should write Lantern, or how they should talk about it.

 In early December 2013, Lantern had a surge of Chinese users and grew from 200 users to 10,000 users in just two weeks.
 Soon after that, the network was almost blocked by the Chinese government.
 Another surge occurred after the 2022 Russian invasion of Ukraine when internet freedoms in Russia were severely curtailed.

-The software received US$2.2 million (HK$17.1 million) in seed funding from the US State Department.

 Lantern is hosted on a wide variety and continually changing set of data centers around the world.
 It has used Digital Ocean at times, which was briefly reported as blocked in Iran during the civil unrest on January 2, 2018.

 Users are not required to connect by invite since version 2.0 was released in 2015.

+Funding

+The software received US$2.2 million (HK$17.1 million) in seed funding from the US State Department, reported in 2013.
+In April 2024, the Open Technology Fund (OTF) announced increased long-term funding for several Internet circumvention tools, including Lantern, to help sustain access for millions of monthly users in China, Iran, and Russia.
+Subsequent OTF awards to Lantern totaled US$3.94 million in 2024 and US$444,000 in 2025, primarily to support mobile peer-to-peer enhancements and bandwidth costs for non-monetized users in high-censorship regions.